Windows 8 Modern Reader, A Built-In PDF Reader?

-The Firefox web browser will be getting a built-in pdf reader, and so will Windows 8.
-A built-in pdf reader in Windows faces challenges that similar readers in browsers usually do not face.
+The Firefox web browser will be getting a built-in PDF reader, and so will Windows 8.
+A built-in PDF reader in Windows faces challenges that similar readers in browsers usually do not face.
 But lets look at the scarce assortment of facts before we dive into that argument.

-Current versions of Windows 8 ship with a document viewer that goes by the name Modern Reader.
+Current versions of Windows 8 ship with a document viewer that goes by the name of Modern Reader.
 I'm not sure if that is the real name of the new viewer, or if it is the name that the people who discovered the document viewer have given it.

 Modern Reader is installed using Microsoft's AppX application package type which tries to give application developers a tool at hand to distribute their software to a variety of devices, desktop PCs and Windows phone come to mind.

 Modern Reader is the first new application that has been revealed that will make its debut under Windows 8.
 Rafael mentions that the application is simplistic, displaying "PDFs in full fidelity" and with "zoom in and out" capabilities.